ooaklee/ghatd/README.md

 # GHAT(D)

-GHAT(D) is an open-source, opinionated, and free full-stack web application framework based on the Go programming language.
+GHAT(D) is an open-source, opinionated, and free full-stack web application foundation based on the Go programming language.
 Its name is an acronym that stands for Go, HTMX, Alpine.js, Tailwind, and DaisyUI, which originally formed the foundational stack.
-Over time, for improved usability, it has also been extended to support most Vite-compatible frameworks (tested with Vue).
-The aim is to make GHAT(D) a solid foundation for creating highly portable, scalable, and performant full-stack projects.
-Whether you need just a backend, a landing page, or even a blog (coming soon), you can still utilise the GHAT(D) framework.
+Over time, for improved usability, it has also been extended to support most Vite-compatible front-end stacks (tested with Vue).
+The aim is to make GHAT(D) a solid base for creating highly portable, scalable, and performant full-stack projects.
+Whether you need just a backend, a landing page, or even a blog (coming soon), you can still utilise GHAT(D) without committing to a hidden application container.

 We recognise that everyone has unique needs, and ideally their solutions should not start with a messy foundation that requires cleaning up before building.
 To reduce cognitive load and make preparation easier, we have introduced "builder blocks" which we call `Details`.
-A `Detail` is an independent application that can function both within the GHAT(D) framework and on their own.
-At present, we only support `api` and `web` typed `Details`.
+A `Detail` is an independent application that can function both within a GHAT(D) project and on its own.
+At present, we only support `api`, `web`, `web-vite` (WIP) typed `Details`.

 ## Motivation

 GHAT(D) is a hobby project I work on in my spare time.
-This project is designed to provide a good "getting started" framework for people like me who are interested in Go, APIs, and Web Applications and want a consistent base & standards on which to build projects.
-I hope that this framework can be used as a foundation for building out many awesome projects and initiatives.
+It is designed to provide a friendly starting point for people like me who are interested in Go, APIs, and web applications, and who want a consistent foundation and shared standards to build from.
+I hope GHAT(D) can serve as an ejectable base for many awesome projects and initiatives.

 I also aim to use this project as a learning opportunity, to improve my understanding of and share my knowledge of lightweight frontend libraries, highly portable full-stack alternatives, and cost-effective infrastructure solutions for full-scale products.

 As we develop this project, I want to also create tutorials/guides for those who want to integrate it with other technologies, such as `rpc`,  `graphql`,  `websocket`, and others.

 I am a platform engineer by trade, so I do not promise perfect code by any stretch of the imagination (especially with the front end - so please support and contribute).
-Instead, I am aspiring to create a standardised framework that helps those curious (about Go, APIs, hubby projects, and web app development) to turn their ideas/ hobbies into tangible product(s) that they can demo and even ship.
+Instead, I am aspiring to create a standardised project base that helps those curious (about Go, APIs, hobby projects, and web app development) to turn their ideas/ hobbies into tangible product(s) that they can demo and even ship.

 This will be an exciting experience, and I look forward to building out this project with you all and sharing my progress and knowledge as it matures.